codedbychavez/configcat-vue-docs/advanced-usage.md

 > See documentation here: <https://configcat.com/docs/sdk-reference/js/#hooks>

-The `configcat-vue` plugin, exposes (provides) the underlying ConfigCat SDK client for doing this.
+The `configcat-vue` plugin, exposes (provides) the underlying ConfigCat SDK client incase you need to subscribe to any of its hooks.

 You can access it in your Vue.js app by injecting it into your component like this: